How Dentistry for Children Creates Positive Dental Habits

 Habit coaching at home

-Teams teach correct brushing angles, the use of pea-sized fluoride toothpaste, and flossing around tight contacts.
+Teams teach how to brush at the right angles, use a pea-sized amount of toothpaste, and floss around tight contacts.
 Dentistry for children also guides snack choices, encourages water over juice, and explains how frequent sipping fuels cavities.
 Visual charts, timers, and story-based instruction help young learners link actions to outcomes.
 Consistent routines lower anxiety and keep smiles on track between visits.
 Simple charts and small rewards build momentum one week at a time.

 Simple daily habits pediatric dentists encourage: